ryanlayerlab/TEPEAK/README.md

 A novel method for identifying and characterizing polymorphic transposable elements in  non-model species populations.
 ## Setup
 We recommend running everything inside a `conda` virtual environment using the latest version of `conda` (`23.9.0` at the time of writing).
 This is because some packages installed by older versions of `conda` may not work properly.

-### Windows
+## OS requirements
-Most of the tools used in this project are only available on UNIX based systems such as macOS and Linux.
-For proper functionality, we recommend running everything through a Windows Subsytem for Linux (WSL).
-The instructions to install and set up a WSL on your system are available at https://learn.microsoft.com/en-us/windows/wsl/install.
+We recommend running everything on a Linux machine.
+If you're on Windows, you can run everything through a Windows Subsystem for Linux (WSL).
+The instructions to install and set up a WSL on a Windows machine are available at https://learn.microsoft.com/en-us/windows/wsl/install.

-### macOS/Linux
-Continue following the rest of the setup documentation.

 ### Creating INSurVeyor `conda` environment and installing dependecies.
 Create the environment with `mamba` as it's much faster than `conda`.
 You can check if you have mamba installed by running